SeKiZo0/InformaticsQuintet/README.md

 ﻿# InformaticsQuintet
-We are just a team of guys who lice coding
+We are just a team of guys who like coding